gordon-chenmo/UTRAD/README.md

 ```
 python train.py --dataset_name grid
 ```
-where --dataset_name is used to specify the catogory
+where --dataset_name is used to specify the catogory.

 3. Validate with command:
 ```
 python valid.py --dataset_name grid